Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: The Structural Lemma

 \item[(R2)] Let $v$ be a $5^-$-vertex with a big neighbor $w$, and let $vw$ lie on a face $f$.
 If $\ell(f)=4$, then $v$ takes 1 from $f$.
 If $\ell(f)\ge 5$ and $v$ has a second big neighbor along $f$, then $v$ takes 2 from $f$.
 Otherwise, if $\ell(f)\ge 5$, then $v$ takes 1 from $f$.

-\item[(R3)] Every $5^-$-vertex on a 3-face with two big neighbors takes 2 from a central ``bank''; each big vertex gives 12 to the bank. \end{enumerate}
+\item[(R3)] Every $5^-$-vertex on a 3-face with two big neighbors takes 2 from a central ``bank''\aside{bank}; each big vertex gives 12 to the bank. \end{enumerate}

-If a vertex or face ends with nonnegative charge, then it ends \emph{happy}.
+If a vertex or face ends with nonnegative charge, then it ends \Emph{happy}.
 We show that each vertex and face (and the bank) ends happy.
-Let $V_{big}$ denote the set of big vertices.
+Let $V_{big}$\aside{$V_{big}$} denote the set of big vertices.
 The number of $5^-$-vertices that take 2 from the bank is at most $2\card{E(G[V_{big}])}$.
 Since $G[V_{big}]$ is planar, $\card{E(G[V_{big}])}<3\card{V_{big}}$.
 So the bank ends happy, since it receives $12\card{V_{big}}$ and gives away less than this.

 Consider a face $f$. \begin{enumerate} \item $\ell(f)\ge 6$.
 Rather than sending charge as in (R2), suppose that $f$ sends 1 to each incident vertex, and then each big incident vertex sends 1 to its successor (in clockwise direction) around $f$.
-Now each $5^-$-vertex incident to $f$ receives at least as much as in (R2), and $f$ ends happy since $2\ell(f)-6-\ell(f)\ge 0$.
+Now each $5^-$-vertex incident to $f$ receives at least as much as in (R2), so $f$ sends at least as much as in (R2), and $f$ ends happy since $2\ell(f)-6-\ell(f)\ge 0$.

 \item $\ell(f)=5$.
 If $f$ sends charge to at most two incident vertices, then $f$ ends happy, since $2\ell(f)-6-2(2)= 0$.
 So suppose $f$ sends charge to at least three incident vertices.
 Now two of these receive only 1 from $f$.
 So $f$ again ends happy, since $2\ell(f)-6-2-2(1)=0$.